 Exhaust Manifold Blow

 Your exhaust manifold can be another possible cause for the constant clicking/ticking noises.
 The noise is most audible on cold startup.
 The clicking sounds are synchronized with the engine RPM.
 The ticking noise is caused when the manifold bolts lose tension or sever completely.
-The causes exhaust fumes to escape at that area, resulting in a clicking or ticking noise.
+This causes exhaust fumes to escape in that area, resulting in a clicking or ticking noise.